 2. In a separate bowl, sift together the baking powder, salt and buckwheat flour.
 You may need to add a Tbsp. or so of flour to the mixture to replace the buckwheat germ that you have sifted out.
-(Only applies to ‘purple/dark’ buckwheat flour – if your flour is off white you won’t have to worry about buckwheat germ.)
+(Only applies to ‘purple/dark’ buckwheat flour – if your flour is off-white you won’t have to worry about buckwheat germ.)

 3. Mix the wet ingredients into your dry ingredients, topping off with the Tbsp. of ACV or lemon juice and you’re ready to go.

-This pancake batter may be much thicker then you are used to.
+Note: The batter may be much thicker then you are used to.

 4. Turn your pan or griddle on to medium/medium high heat depending on your stove.
 Once you can feel heat radiating from the pan, put a small amount of cooking oil (coconut, sunflower etc.) on the surface of the pan and spoon a ¼- ½ cup of batter into the pan.
-I often cook 2-3 pancakes at a time.
+We often cook 2-3 pancakes at a time.